jinchen1036/DataScience_Project/project_findings.md

 #### 4. **Metrics, Validation, and Evaluation**
   * How well do you think you model will perform on the hold out test set?
 How do you know?
+    - By analysis the loss of the test 1, we can get a rough idea of the model performance on test 2 and 3, as they are from same data source and not big period apart from each other.
+    - We give out the comparision of median rent of train dataset with test 2 prediction dataset
+        - Gradient Boosting always have high loss in test dataset 1, but lowest in test dataset 2
+        - The model with lower test1 loss usually have higher test2 loss
+        - Also after submission of test 2 prediction, we conclude our thought which are compare median rent to predict rent is very unreliable, but looking at test 1 loss of the model is more reliable.
   * Is your model useful?
 Why or why not?
+     - To be Added
   * Are there any special cases in which your model works particularly well or particularly poorly?
+     - To be Added
   * Create at least one visualization that demonstrates the predictive power of your model.
+    - To be Added

 #### 5. **Conclusion**
   * How would you use this model?
+     - To be Added
   * If you could have additional modeling features, what would they be?
+     - Through analysis of our dataset, we can say that not all the data in the dataset are correct.
+Such as the outliers we remove from some of the features.
+     - Then if we can get a confidence level of the data correctness for each row/house, then we can identify some of the extreme case, which in most time is because of the wrong data it give.
+     - Also, it will be make more sense if the model are train separately to get the range of rent rather than the actual rent, since there are always some deviation among the prediction and actual rent.
+However, we achieve better accuracy if provide the range of the rent, but the range should be within $100 difference not large scale.
   * Would you rather have more data, or more features?
+     - No doubt - More DATA!
+     - More features are not always better, which can be proof that we only use 10 as our maximum features for each estimator in random forest, even when we actually have more features.
+     - More importantly, more data means the model can learn more generalize feature/characterize of the rent, which allow it to fit for various test dataset.
+     - Another big issue is with increase number of features in trainning set, then will also require more features in test set, and in really life it is hard to accomplish.
+However, it will be easier to collect rough features but more data/samples.